 The cannabis plant is highly nutritious, containing significant levels of essential vitamins and minerals, omega fatty acids, proteins, fiber, terpenes, flavonoids, and of course, cannabinoids.
 Raw cannabis fan and sugar leaves are great for upping the nutritional impact of green juices.

-When kept raw (not dried or heated), cannabinoids in the plant are found in their acid form rather than their “active” form, meaning you will not experience psychoactive effects or a “high” from eating or drinking raw cannabis leaves.
+When kept fresh and raw (not dried or heated), cannabinoids in the cannabis plant are found in their acid form rather than their “active” form, meaning you will not experience psychoactive effects or a “high” from eating or drinking raw cannabis leaves.
 Cannabinoids in their acid form, such as THCa and CBDa, provide their own unique benefits through their interaction with the endocannabinoid system.

 Cannabis juice can be made at home with any type of blender.
 The raw cannabis leaves and even buds are first pulverized and then hand-pressed through a strainer or cheesecloth, which separates the pulp from the juice.
-Alternatively, a juicer can be used to add cannabis leaves to any prefered juicing blend of fruits or vegetables.
+Alternatively, a home juicer can be used to add marijuana leaves to any preferred juicing blend of fruits or vegetables.

-Although you can make much more potent cannabis-infused butter with the plant’s flowers, cannabis leaves, especially sugar leaves, can also be used to create cannabinoid-infused butter or cannabutter.
+Although you can make much more potent cannabis-infused butter with the plant’s flowers, marijuana leaves, especially sugar leaves, can also be used to create cannabinoid-infused butter or cannabutter.

 To create cannabis leaf butter, you will need to heat your butter and leaves over low heat.
 This will both decarboxylate your cannabinoids and assist in their absorption into the butter.
 The same general technique can be used to infuse cannabinoids into oils like olive oil or coconut oil.
 Once the butter has been strained of the plant material and cooled, it can be spread on toast or used to create any number of cannabis-infused edibles.
 Try incorporating your cannabis leaf butter into baked goods like brownies, or using it to top baked potatoes or a steak at dinner for a twist on the traditional marijuana edible.